 WHITFIELD -- Francesco Mucci never really considered himself a baker until he made dessert for a friend one night.

-Mucci is a chef.
 He knows his way around appetizers, salads and main courses.
-For most of his life, the 58-year-old made a living cooking what people want for dinner.
+For most of his life, the 58-year-old chef made a living cooking what people want for dinner.

-Sixteen years ago, he moved to the Sarasota area from his home country of Italy.
+Sixteen years ago, he moved to the Sarasota area from his native Italy.
 Having worked in Italian restaurants as a young man, he emigrated to Florida with the dream of cooking from his own menu in his own restaurant.

 He did that, repeatedly.
 He first gained local notice when he opened Ferrari's Italian Restaurant in Sarasota.
 Through 2007 he opened several other restaurants.